Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 One prominent strategy involves adapting large-scale, promptable segmentation models like SAM through pixel-space visual prompts (VP).
 This approach is particularly effective because SAM's architecture is inherently designed to condition its output on spatial cues.
 By injecting prompts and fine-tuning lightweight adapters, these methods steer the frozen backbone toward domain-specific features. \textit{WaterSAM}, for example, attaches low-rank adapters (LoRA) to SAM and uses traditional box or point prompts to segment organisms and objects in challenging underwater imagery~\citep{hong2024watersam}.
 Taking this further, \textit{USIS-SAM} develops a salient-feature prompter that automatically generates instance-specific cues, proving that intelligent prompt design significantly enhances recall in turbid water~\citep{lian2024diving}.
 A more recent pipeline, \textit{UWSAM}, integrates an end-to-end underwater prompt generator to automatically synthesize prompts for diverse categories, demonstrating strong performance on its curated UIIS10K dataset~\citep{li2025uwsam}.
 This paradigm extends effectively to terrestrial challenges as well.
 For instance, \textit{SAM-EDA} uses semantic prompts to guide SAM for road segmentation in adverse weather, employing a teacher–assistant distillation scheme to transfer the performance gains into a compact student model~\citep{wang2024exploring}.
 The key advantage of these systems is their modularity; they preserve the fixed model internals and are compatible across different backbones, a crucial feature when only an API or a frozen checkpoint is accessible.
+When full model gradients are available, injecting learnable token prompts directly into the network (VPT) offers a more potent mechanism for managing distribution shifts.
+These token prompts act as learnable "instructions" prepended to the input sequence of a Vision Transformer, conditioning the self-attention layers to focus on robust, domain-invariant features while ignoring nuisance variables. \textit{DiffPrompter} introduces differentiable implicit prompts that are learned end-to-end for road segmentation, demonstrating resilience in adverse weather~\citep{kalwar2023differentiable}.
+Similarly, \textit{CoDA} proposes a severity-aware visual prompt tuning mechanism for unsupervised domain adaptation.
+It groups scenes by difficulty (\eg, light vs. heavy fog) and trains distinct prompt branches for low- and high-severity images.
+Although the prompts are discarded at inference, their influence is baked into the adapted model parameters, improving its generalization.
+For underwater semantic segmentation, \textit{SEA-Net} applies VPT with severity perception and cross-domain priors to enhance performance across different sites and turbidity levels~\citep{he2025sea}.
+Orthogonal to severity cues, frequency-space information can be integrated with token prompts. \textit{VFPT}, for example, uses Fourier components to guide features toward stable spectra, thereby improving robustness against weather-related corruptions with a negligible parameter increase~\citep{zeng2024visual}.
+In summary, both underwater and adverse weather applications demand models with (i) strong geometry and shape priors to reconstruct boundaries degraded by scattering and noise, and (ii) explicit mechanisms to control for environmental nuisance factors like turbidity, haze, and illumination.
+Pixel-space prompting (VP) offers a straightforward, black-box-friendly solution that pairs effectively with SAM-style interfaces and PEFT techniques like LoRA.
+In contrast, token-level VPT affords finer-grained, white-box control over the model's internal representations when end-to-end training is feasible.
+A promising future direction lies in hybrid approaches that combine the strengths of both: an instance-adaptive generator could provide initial spatial prompts (VP), while a set of learned, condition-aware tokens (VPT) could simultaneously steer the model's feature extraction process to counteract the specific type and severity of environmental degradation.